 Now, the thick sturdy-looking stone wall is a marquee attraction of Dubrovnik and becoming Croatia’s most popular destination.
-Therefore, no visit to this coastal city would be completed without a walk around the outstanding Dubrovnik City Wall.
-Besides the great views around the Old Town, it also let visitors gaze over those orangey rooftops.
+Therefore, no visit to this coastal city would be completed without a walk around the outstanding walls of Dubrovnik.
+Besides the great views around the Old Town, it also lets visitors gaze over those orangey rooftops.
 And have an up-close glimpse of intimate insights into Dubrovnik and its inhabitants.

 The entrance to Dubrovnik city wall is near the old port area which on its own a great place to explore.
 Plus the numerous boats against the backdrop of the Old Town and Mount Srd are simply stunning.